GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 The SDK also allows you to generate the notification UI that users see after they receive a push notification.

-All you need to do is override `buildNotification()` as shown on the following example:
+All you need to do is override `buildNotification()` as shown in the following example:

 ```kotlin
     class MyNotificationHandler(context: Context, notificationConfig: NotificationConfig) :